Above: notice posted in every taxi

 - at least many drivers think that.

-a lot of indoor places and vehicles can be very cold
+A lot of indoor places and vehicles can be very cold

 with the air conditioning at full blast (even in winter), so

 take along a windbreaker.
-Except for more expensive ones, many
+Some

 restaurants don't provide napkins.
 Have a pack of tissue handy.